Sonos announces the Sonos One, a self-contained, Alexa-connected speaker

 Sonos announces Alexa-controlled wireless speakers

-THe Sonos One is a new speaker designed from the ground-up for voice interaction via Alexa.
-The speaker is similar to the current home speakers Sonos sells but six internal microphones allow you to speak to the spaker without extra voice control hardware.
+The Sonos One is a new speaker designed from the ground-up for voice interaction via Alexa.
+The speaker is similar to the current home speakers Sonos sells but six internal microphones allow you to speak to the speaker without extra voice control hardware.
+Pre-orders are starting now for $199.
+Today’s new speakers will ship soon.

-The system uses echo-cancellation tech to hear you over the music and the six internal microphones will be able to hear you anywhere in the room.
+The system uses echo-cancellation tech to hear you over the music and the six internal microphones will be able to hear you from anywhere in the room.
+Sonos isn’t reinventing the wheel here.
+The Amazon Echo and Google Home also features multiple microphones and a rounded design to hear you loud and clear.

 The Sonos One will support AirPlay 2 when it launches next year.
+Google Assistant is also coming later.

 The speaker will allow you to say things like “Pause music,” “Play track in living room,” and “Play playlist Harcdore” and Sonos will react.
+If you have an Amazon Echo, these interactions probably sound familiar.
+But this is something new for Sonos fans.

 0